Gagan021-5/OpenSight/README.md

 * **Kids Mode**: Bright colors, "Captain" ranks, and a Mission Control interface.
 * **Adults Mode**: Clean Clinical Dashboard with progress charts and a professional data focus.

-### 3. 🤖 AI Dr. Sight
+### 🧠 Hybrid AI Agent (Dr. Sight)
+We utilize a RAG (Retrieval-Augmented Generation) architecture to provide intelligent support:
-* Powered by **Llama 3.1** via Groq with a **local fallback knowledge base** to ensure reliability.
+* **The Brain**: Powered by Llama 3.1 via Groq for ultra-fast inference.
-* Provides detailed medical guidance and instant answers to therapy questions.
-* **Resilient Architecture**: Ensures basic guidance is available even if the remote API is offline.
+* **The Router** : An intelligent classifier determines if a user's question is about the App (Static) or General Health (Dynamic).

+Real-Time Search: Integrated Tavily AI to fetch live medical data and research from the web when users ask complex questions (e.g., "Latest research on lazy eye"), ensuring our AI is never outdated.

 ### 4. 🎬 Cinema Mode
 * Games run in a dedicated immersive HUD with full-screen canvas support.